What is a Learning Management System (and what kind of LMS do I need)?

 Proprietary Learning Management Systems are either hosted by you, or on the cloud.

 SaaS (‘Software as a Service’) or cloud-based Learning Management Systems are hosted on the cloud, and are ready made for your training content.
+Platforms might include Udemy or Teachable.
 The provider you choose will maintain the LMS, and users simply log in online with a username and a password.

-SaaS solutions are usually hired on a pay-per-student lease, which can be cheaper for training courses with a small number of learners but could also be much more expensive as these numbers rise.
+SaaS solutions are usually hired on a pay-per-student lease or take a large cut of your sales.
+Because of a small or non-existent initial outlay, this can be cheaper for training courses with a small number of learners, but could also be much more expensive as these numbers rise.
 For a large number of learners, proprietary platforms that have a fixed license fee are more cost effective.

 There can be rigid limitations to a proprietary LMS.
-Some will not allow any customisation, and others will only have the capability for add-ons rather than changes to the system itself.
+Some will not allow any customisation, and others will only have the capability for pre-allowed add-ons rather than changes to the system itself.
+This means that businesses that start on these platforms can quickly outgrow them as their needs demands.

-Open source LMS platforms are free to download and fully customisable.
+Open-source LMS platforms are free to download and fully customisable.
 This is like owning the bare structure of a house for free.
 You have the freedom to knock through the walls and change it as much as you want.
-However as with a house, you will need the right digital architects and builders to carry this out properly, which takes a significant investment of time and money.
+However, as with a house, you will need the right architects and builders to carry this out properly, which takes a significant investment of time and money.

-One potential downside to an open source LMS is that the original developers often have little motivation to keep the software up to date.
-Since they’re not paid for their work, critical security flaws can remain open for exploitation and new features may never be added.
+One potential downside to an open-source LMS is that the original developers can abandon it at any time if they have little financial motivation to keep it going.
+Critical security flaws can remain open for exploitation and new features may never be added.

-A good midway point between these two options is a flexible self-hosted LMS, which uses a ready made structure like a SaaS LMS, but also allows bespoke customisation like an open source platform.
+A good midway point between these options is a flexible self-hosted LMS, which uses a ready made structure like a SaaS LMS, but also allows bespoke customisation like an open-source platform.
 Creating the LMS from an existing model makes the process faster and cheaper than a completely custom solution, and offers as much flexibility to customise the platform for your own training needs.
-The figurative house comes with ongoing maintenance and is quickly ready for your learning to live in, but your vendor will make as many changes to it as you need.
+This figurative house comes with ongoing maintenance and is quickly ready for your learning to live in, but your vendor will make as many changes to it as you need.

 Creating the LMS from an existing model makes the process faster and cheaper than a completely custom solution

-These types of learning management systems are usually subject to small annual licensing fees.
-In return, the original developers maintain the software, reducing your ongoing maintenance costs.
+These types of learning management systems are usually subject to smaller annual licensing fees.
+In return, the original developers maintain the software and are on hand to build and adapt the platform in the direction you need it to go.
 They’ll also continue to update the LMS with new features to help you train your users more effectively.

 Which LMS is best for my enterprise?